clevelandhighschoolcs/p4mawpup-DexterCarpenter/README.md

 **'Versions'**

 - a folder holding all my previous versions.
 I did this because every time I push from local I backup everything.
+- DO NOT RUN THESE FILES -- I CANNOT GUARANTEE THEY WORK

 **'environment'**

 - This folder was used to host my virtual environment.
 - I recommend you use this folder as well for your virtual environment.
-- Located in this folder is also a file called 'WebScraper8.py'.
+- Located in this folder is also a file called 'WebScraperFinal.py'.
 This is the file that is my current version of my scraper.
 This is the file you should run to access my scraper.

 **Other**
 - Also included in the repository is a .gitignore file.
 This file ignores the .lpvenv file generated in the 'environment' file - making 'environment' a great place to host your virtual environemnt.